-Ryotan Cynthia Kear (Horyu Ryotan-Dharma Stream Completely Overflowing) has been practicing Soto Zen Buddhism for over 25 years.
-She received Jukai (lay ordination) from Zen Center Abbot Paul Haller in 2004.
-In 2008 she was given Shuke Tokudo (priest ordination) by Darlene Cohen, her heart teacher, from who she also received Dharma Transmission in December 2010.
+Ryotan Cynthia Kear (Horyu Ryotan - Dharma Stream Completely Overflowing) has been practicing Soto Zen Buddhism for over 30 years.
+She received lay ordination from Zen Center Abbot Paul Haller in 2004, and was priest ordained (2008) and given Dharma Transmission (2010) by Darlene Cohen.

 In 2009 Cynthia graduated from the Shogaku Zen Institute, a three-year Zen seminary training program.
 Cynthia has taught Mindfulness and Multi-tasking at the University of Washington as part of a National Science Foundation-funded research project based upon Darlene’s book The One Who Is Not Busy.
-A member of San Francisco Zen Center and Russian River Zendo, she leads workshops and gives Dharma talks throughout the Bay Area.
+She leads workshops and gives Dharma talks throughout the Bay Area.

 In 2004, she founded the Wild Geese Sangha, which explores daily practice in the non-monastic world.
-She leads the Upstairs Sangha, a group which meets bi-monthly to sit and study, and she co-leads a sangha for meditation and recovery.
-Additionally, Cynthia has 26 years of recovery.
+She leads the Upstairs Sangha, a group which meets bi-monthly to sit and study.
+Cynthia has 26 years of recovery and she co-leads a sangha for meditation and recovery.
 As a full-time employee, Cynthia considers the questions of practice in the “marketplace” to be of keen interest.